We’re empowering people to do their best work, together.

-As our Sales Operations Manager, Kassie is responsible for building, running and maintaining our sales processes.
-As our former Head of Operations, Kassie has built and implemented internal policies, established cross-functional workflows and identified automation opportunities.
-She also crafted Enablo’s Health & Wellness program and Women of Enablo initiatives in order to support the personal and professional development of her team.
+As our Head of Operations, Kassie has built and implemented internal policies, established cross-functional workflows, and identified automation opportunities.
+She also crafted Enablo’s Health & Wellness program and Women of Enablo initiatives in order to support the personal and professional development of the team.

 What’s your nickname?
 Kassie 😉